ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/sandbox/index/template.md

-# Introduction
+# Welcome

-Welcome addon author!
+Welcome to the Ember CLI Addon Docs Sandbox!

-This is the Ember CLI Addon Docs Sandbox!
-This section of the docs demonstrates all of the various features that ec-addon-docs provides, so you can see all the various ways you can document your addon.
+This area of the site demonstrates the many different ways you can document your addon code.